Guidance

 Delivery of UK packages sent from an Application Processing Centre

-If a customer has paid for UK secure delivery, we use Royal Mail 48 hour tracked delivery service to return any packages to the customer’s UK address from an Application Processing Centre (APC).
-This includes any new passports issued at local print and supporting documents.
+If a customer has paid for their supporting documents to be returned secure delivery, we use Royal Mail 48 hour tracked delivery service to return them to the customer’s UK address from an Application Processing Centre (APC).

-A label for Royal Mail 48 hour tracked service is added by the post room before the packages are collected by Royal Mail for delivery.
+A label for the Royal Mail tracked service (24 or 48 hour) is added by the post room before the packages are collected by Royal Mail for delivery.
 The label shows the tracking number for the package.

-These teams can use the tracking number to check the delivery progress of a package.
-The RM Click and Drop system allows a search using only the tracking number.
+These teams can use the tracking number or passport application number (PAN) to check the delivery progress of a package.